kremrik/table/README.md

 - [ ] create benchmark base (with local DB to track history)
 - [ ] write serializers to db in "private" table to be re-initialized on launch
 - [ ] create history/audit table
-- [ ] ? create process-local "undo" functionality ?
+- [ ] ? create "undo" functionality ?